 Grades Division Presentation Type

-Grades PreK-K Division A Storyboard
+Grades PreK- Division A Storyboar

-Grades 1-2 Division B Storyboard
+K Grades 1-2 Division B d

-NOTE: Family division projects should portray a book appropriate to the age of the student(s).
+NOTE: Family division projects should portray a book appropriate to Strengtownthe student(s).
 The student(s) should be very knowledgeable about the book's story elements and should have an active part in the construction of the display.